 Defender Puma 2.2 and 2.4 TDCi injector problems

-The below list of symptoms is clear tell-tale signs one or all of your injectors might be on its way out.
+The below list of symptoms is clear tell-tale signs one or all of your injectors might be on their way out.

 Symptoms to look out for are any or all of the following,